pyscript/docs/docs/faq.md

 ### SharedArrayBuffer

-This is the first and most common error users may encounter with PyScript.
+This is the first and most common error users may encounter with PyScript:

 !!! failure